 Portrait of attorney Casey Yontz, bankruptcy lawyer

-When people start looking at bankruptcy, the first fear is usually, “Am I going to lose everything?”
+When people start looking at bankruptcy, the first question is usually, “am I going to lose everything?”
 The good news is that the law doesn’t work that way.
-Wisconsin bankruptcy exemptions are the rules that say what you’re allowed to keep so you can rebuild your life instead of starting from zero.
+Wisconsin bankruptcy exemptions are the rules that determine what you’re allowed to keep so you can rebuild your life instead of starting from zero.

 Bold red and white illustration of a fierce badger mascot holding a large shield labeled “Wisconsin Bankruptcy Exemptions” with a red outline of the state of Wisconsin, styled in University of Wisconsin colors, with the U.S. Bankruptcy Help logo in the lower corner.